P

 Jan Garber (1-24-30), Harry Richman (1-30-30), Earl Burtnett & Orch.
 (1-31-30), Fred Astaire (4-26-30 ), Taco

-While Harry Richman introduced the song in the 1930 movie of the same name, Resiman was the first to record it for commercial release.
+While Harry Richman introduced the song in the 1930 movie of the same name, Reisman was the first to record it for commercial release.
 Fred Astaire also performed it, with rewritten lyrics, in the 1946 film Blue Skies.
 Astaire's performance was parodied by Gene Wilder and Peter Boyle in Young Frankenstein (1974).